AMERICAN COLLEGE GENEROSITY - - - - - - - The Modern Way to Find Affordable Colleges

 Like Tufts University, Trinity College is an expensive private school with honestly generous financial aid, and Maria's final financial numbers at Trinity turned out to be almost exactly equal to Greg's at Tufts.

-So, Katia and I are thrilled with Maria's years at "The Summit", and we can only say "Thank you, Trinity College!" and "Go Bantams!"
+So, Katia and I are thrilled with Maria's four years at "The Summit", and we can only say "Thank you, Trinity College!" and "Go Bantams!"

 Picture